Chen Deming

-Chen Deming (陈德铭 (Chén Démíng); born 1949) is a former the President of Association for Relations Across the Taiwan Straits of the People's Republic of China.
+Chen Deming (陈德铭 (Chén Démíng); born 1949) is a Chinese former politician and President of Association for Relations Across the Taiwan Straits of the People's Republic of China.

 Early life

 Chen was born in Shanghai in 1949.
-He went on to receive a Bachelor's Degree in Economics, a Master's Degree from the Hopkins-Nanjing Center, and later a Doctorate in Administration from Nanjing University Business School.
-In 1969 he joined the workforce and in September 1974, Chen joined the Communist Party of China.
+He went on to receive a bachelor's degree in economics, a master's degree from the Hopkins-Nanjing Center, and later a doctorate in administration from Nanjing University Business School.
+In 1969, he joined the workforce and in September 1974, Chen joined the Chinese Communist Party.

 Political life

-Chen was Mayor and later CPC Committee Secretary of Suzhou.
+Chen was Mayor and later Chinese Communist Party Committee Secretary of Suzhou.
 He then was the Governor of Shaanxi from 2004 to 2006.
-Then he was a Deputy at the National Development and Reform Commission, where he largely dealt with matters pertaining to China's energy policy.
+Then he was a deputy at the National Development and Reform Commission, where he largely dealt with matters pertaining to China's energy policy.

-He was the Minister of the Chinese Ministry of Commerce from 2007 to 2013.
+He was the Minister of Commerce from 2007 to 2013.
 He was appointed to the post at the Standing Committee of the National People's Congress on December 29, 2007.